ayushmanchhabra/vsx/README.md

 ## Roadmap

-Design:

--Abstract out boilerplate not complexity.
+- Abstract out boilerplate not complexity.
 If the complexity is changed, people have to change their mental model of how it works.
 - Provide better developer experience such as throw errors when common mistakes have been made.
 For example: throw error when props have been added to a fragment (since the fragment is removed after transpiling.
 - Maybe throw an error or display warnings if components are missing certain accessibility features/standards.
 - No virtual DOM so its performance depends on the browser's performance.